KhiopsML/khiops-doc/docs/tutorials/introduction.md

 Here’s what this page covers:

-- Accelerating your workflow: Discover how Khiops simplifies and speeds up the entire data science process, enabling you to focus on what truly matters - understanding your data and solving business problems.
+- [**Accelerating your workflow**][crisp-dm]: Discover how Khiops simplifies and speeds up the entire data science process, enabling you to focus on what truly matters - understanding your data and solving business problems.
-- Choosing the right API: Learn the differences between Khiops’ two APIs —sklearn-like for quick prototyping and core for industrial-scale applications—and find the best fit for your needs.
+- [**Choosing the right API**][two-apis]: Learn the differences between Khiops’ two APIs —sklearn-like for quick prototyping and core for industrial-scale applications—and find the best fit for your needs.

+[crisp-dm]: #how-khiops-fits-into-the-data-science-workflow
+[two-apis]: #two-apis-for-different-needs

 !!! info
     Some components around Khiops are not documented yet, so this “How To” section is still in progress.
 For example, a documentation on deploying Khiops natively on Kubernetes is coming soon.